nmccann/nmccann.github.io/Content/projects/swift-growth.md

 > youtube https://youtu.be/xuBYo07KvsA

 The above example challenges each individual to get to the far right quarter of the grid – only those who make it pass their genes to the next generation.
 At the beginning, they have only a ~20% survival rate, with this stabilizing around a ~30% survival rate.
 That isn't a great improvement, and illustrates a few things: In this particular challenge, luck is a huge factor.
 Where an individual spawns has the biggest influence on whether they live or die.
-This also highlights the impact of initial parameters – if the environment allows for success essentially **at random**, the population will be unlikely to develop complex approaches to overcome the challenges they face.
+This also highlights the impact of initial parameters – if the environment allows for success essentially _at random_, the population will be unlikely to develop complex approaches to overcome the challenges they face.
 That doesn't mean they don't develop at all – as we see, a gene for "moving right" becomes common in the population, but they don't really learn how to bypass the wall if it's in their way.

 One of my big takeaways from working on this project was just how critical the right environment was to developing interesting characteristics in the population.
 I really enjoy trying to break down "why" they didn't develop in the way I thought that they would.

+### Technologies Used

+* Swift
+* SpriteKit (for rendering of simulation)
+* SwiftUI (for UI elements)
+* Swift Package Manager